Whitelash/mern-estate-app/README.md

 Implement thorough error handling and validation on the server and client sides to ensure data integrity and a smooth user experience.

 ## Pagination
-If you have a large number of listings, implement pagination to improve page load times and the user experience.
+For a large number of listings, implementing of pagination to improve page load times and the user experience.